apache/pulsar/site2/docs/cookbooks-non-persistent.md

 ## Enable

-To enable non-persistent topics in a Pulsar broker, the [`enableNonPersistentTopics`](reference-configuration.md#broker-enableNonPersistentTopics) must be set to `true`.
-This is the default, so you won't need to take any action to enable non-persistent messaging.
+Tto enable non-persistent topics in a Pulsar broker, the [`enableNonPersistentTopics`](https://pulsar.apache.org/reference/#/config/reference-configuration-broker?id=enablenonpersistenttopics) must be set to `true`.
+This is the default, and so you won't need to take any action to enable non-persistent messaging.

 > #### Configuration for standalone mode
-> If you're running Pulsar in standalone mode, the same configurable parameters are available but in the [`standalone.conf`](reference-configuration.md#standalone) configuration file.
+> If you're running Pulsar in standalone mode, the same configurable parameters are available but in the [`standalone.conf`](https://pulsar.apache.org/reference/#/config/reference-configuration-standalone) configuration file.

-If you'd like to enable *only* non-persistent topics in a broker, you can set the [`enablePersistentTopics`](reference-configuration.md#broker-enablePersistentTopics) parameter to `false` and the `enableNonPersistentTopics` parameter to `true`.
+If you'd like to enable *only* non-persistent topics in a broker, you can set the [`enablePersistentTopics`](https://pulsar.apache.org/reference/#/config/reference-configuration-broker?id=enablepersistenttopics) parameter to `false` and the `enableNonPersistentTopics` parameter to `true`.

 ## Manage with cli